 No time to thaw anything from the freezer so I checked the pantry instead wondering if I could make a quick pasta dish.
 Fusilli: check.
 Anchovies: check.
 Canned diced tomatoes: check.
 There was no shortage on onions and garlic.
 Oregano and basil grow in the garden.
 And… in the fridge — two bunches of baby asparagus.
 Perfect!

-200 g. of fusilli (or your favorite pasta shape)
+- 200 g. of fusilli (or your favorite pasta shape)

-4 tbsps. of olive oil (not extra virgin)
+- 4 tbsps. of olive oil (not extra virgin)

-1 large white onion, finely chopped
+- 1 large white onion, finely chopped

-4 cloves of garlic, grated
+- 4 cloves of garlic, grated

-2 c. of diced tomatoes (I use canned)
+- 2 c. of diced tomatoes (I use canned)

-leaves from 2 stalks of oregano, finely sliced (or about 1/2 tsp. of dried oregano)
+- leaves from 2 stalks of oregano, finely sliced (or about ½ tsp. of dried oregano)

-1/4 c. of red wine
+- ¼ c. of red wine

 - salt, pepper and a little sugar

-1 can of anchovies in olive oil
+- 1 can of anchovies in olive oil

-about 150 g. of baby asparagus, cut into 1-1/2 inch lengths
+- about 150 g. of baby asparagus, cut into 1 and ½ inch lengths

-grated Parmesan cheese
+- grated Parmesan cheese

-Cook the pasta according to package directions.
+- Cook the pasta according to package directions.

 - Add the anchovies with the oil, stirring to break up the fillets.
 Season with salt, pepper and a little sugar.
-Lower the heat, cover and simmer for 10 to 15 minutes or until the pasta is done, adding the asparagus during the last two minutes of cooking.
+Lower the heat, cover and simmer for 10 to 15 minutes, adding the asparagus during the last two minutes of cooking.

 - Drain the pasta and add to the sauce.
 Toss to coat each piece of pasta with sauce.

-Top with grated Parmesan to serve.
+- Top with grated Parmesan to serve.